You chose medicine as a career to help people and make a difference.

 5. Mental health issues are more common than you think

-It’s not just the risk of physical disability you need to protect against.
-The stress of your profession, life circumstances, or the onset of mental illness can impact your ability to work.
+Physical disability isn't the only type of financial risk you should be mindful of.
+The stress of your profession, life circumstances, or the onset of mental illness can impact your ability to work as well.

-According to the Council for Disability Awareness, mental disorders accounted for almost 9 percent of long-term disability claims in 2012.
-Mental disorders were the fourth highest cause of claims in that year’s review of claims and outnumbered those caused by cardiovascular and circulatory disorders.
+According to the Council for Disability Awareness, mental health issues accounted for over 9 percent of long-term disability claims in 2018.

-Individual long term disability insurance policies typically provide benefits when mental disorders, breakdowns or abnormal stress affect your ability to work.
+Fortunately, individual long term disability insurance typically provides benefits when mental disorders, breakdowns or abnormal stress affect your ability to work.

 6. Other options won’t provide enough

-Many people count on Social Security to help them through a disability, but it won’t pay near enough to compensate a high income physician or dentist.
+Many people believe they can rely on Social Security Disability Insurance (SSDI) to financially help them through a disability.
+However, SSDI doesn't pay near enough to compensate a high-income physician or dentist.

-7. Consider the impact to the business side of your practice
+7. Consider the impact from a business perspective

 Many medical professionals are also business owners.
-If a disability keeps you from practicing for an extended period, many of your patients may find other providers by the time you can return to work.
+If a disability keeps you from practicing for an extended period of time, your patients may find other providers by the time you return to work.

-For those who also have to be concerned with keeping their private practices running in the event of short-term or long-term disability, there is an option called business overhead expense insurance.
+For private practitioners who still need to keep the practices running if they become disabled, there is an option called business overhead expense insurance.

 Whereas regular disability insurance covers individual income, a business overhead expense policy will help cover monthly business expenses such as:

-Premiums for this type of insurance are considered a business expense and are therefore tax deductible.
+Premiums for this type of insurance are considered a business expense which makes them tax-deductible.